dd32/td-gh-ex/readme.txt

 = activetab theme options: =

-* upload custom logo
+* custom logo upload
 * show or hide site title in header section
 * show or hide site description in header section
 * menu position type (fixed or static)
+* show excerpt or full content in the list of posts
+* custom favicon upload (favicon shown in frontend and admin sections)
-* head code - could be inserted any javascript or css code into head section before closing [/head] tag
+* custom head code - could be inserted any javascript or css code into head section before closing [/head] tag
-* footer code - same as head code, but it will be inserted before closing [/body] tag
+* custom footer code - same as head code, but it will be inserted before closing [/body] tag

 FAQ: